codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 Disable CRD installation under the relevant section for each of the Argo projects in the Helm chart:<br>
   `--set <argo-project>.crds.install=false`<br>
   where:<br>
-  `<argo-project>` is the argo project component: `argo-cd`, `argo-workflows`, `argo-rollouts` and `argo-events`.
+  `<argo-project>` is the Argo project component: `argo-cd`, `argo-workflows`, `argo-rollouts` and `argo-events`.

 See [Argo's readme on Helm charts](https://github.com/argoproj/argo-helm/blob/main/README.md){:target="\_blank"}.

-### Side-by-Side: Minor versions
+### Side-by-Side GitOps: Synchronize minor versions
-For Side-by-Side installation, use the same upstream chart version of Argo CD that is used by Codefresh.
+For Side-by-Side installation, use the same upstream chart version of Argo CD as that used by Codefresh.

-1. Go to `https://github.com/codefresh-io/argo-helm/<upstream chart version>-<codefresh-version id>/charts/argo-cd/Chart.yaml`.
+1. Go to `https://github.com/codefresh-io/argo-helm/<upstream-chart-version>-<codefresh-version id>/charts/argo-cd/Chart.yaml`.
+For example, `https://github.com/codefresh-io/argo-helm/blob/argo-cd-5.38.1-1-cap-CR-18361/charts/argo-cd/Chart.yaml`.
 1. Find the Argo CD chart version that Codefresh uses in `dependencies.version`, as in this example:

 {% include